GRANDPARENTS AND VISITATION RIGHTS

 When this happens, you need a professional lawyer who can advise you on the best approach for grandparent visitation rights.
 Protecting your rights and the best interests of you and your grandchildren stands at the forefront of what we do.
 When appropriate, we will help you submit an affidavit and file a motion for visitation rights with your grandchild.

-Denver grandparents’ rights and visitation attorneys at Littman Family Law are trained in family mediation and will gladly take your case.
-We take your unique circumstance into account and work to help you get the visitation rights you want.
+Knowledgeable attorneys at Littman Family Law are trained in family mediation and will gladly take your case.
+We take your unique circumstances into account and work to help you get the visitation rights you want.

 Schedule an appointment with Littman Family Law by calling 303-832-4200 or send us an email today.
 We will discuss your case and determine the best way to help you through the legal process.